pgsleepy/ultimatexr.io-1/content/docs/multiplayer/technical-overview.md

 ![](/docs/multiplayer/media/technical-overview/Connectors.png)

 For each networking system, there are always 2 components:
-1) The network implementation, deriving from `UxrNetworkImplementation`.
+1) The **network implementation**, deriving from `UxrNetworkImplementation`.
 For example `UxrFishNetNetwork` or `UxrUnityNetCodeNetwork`.
 This component is added by the `UxrNetworkManager` to the same GameObject and is responsible for creating all the other necessary components to enable networking support for the selected networking system SDK, such as:
    - The network avatar, described below.
    - Native Networking Components: These are added to both the scene and the avatar prefab, including elements like the network manager, NetworkObject components, and NetworkTransform components.
-2) The network avatar, implementing the `IUxrNetworkAvatar` interface.
+2) **The network avatar**, implementing the `IUxrNetworkAvatar` interface.
 For example `UxrFishNetAvatar` or `UxrUnityNetCodeAvatar`.
 This component is added to the avatar prefab by the UxrNetworkImplementation mentioned above.
 It contains the communication code, including the RPCs responsible for sync-on-join and state synchronization during runtime.

 The network implementation component also includes the connection prototyping code for each SDK.
 This feature helps speed up testing during development by displaying a UI that allows developers to easily create a multiplayer session as a host or server, connect as a client, and manage other basic multiplayer actions.